jonah-carbonfive/cedar/README.markdown

 When run headlessly you can specify the class used to format spec results using the `CEDAR_REPORTER_CLASS` environment variable.

+## Specifying Specs to Run

+Cedar can run only a subset of the available spec classes.
+Set the `CEDAR_SPECS` environment variable to a whitespace separated list of class names Cedar should run and only those spec classes will execute.

 ## Contributions and feedback

 Welcomed!
 Feel free to join and contribute to the public Tracker project [here](http://www.pivotaltracker.com/projects/77775).